PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/timedipsetrule.rst

 This may be used to temporarily shunt traffic to another pool for example.

-:func:`TimedIPSetRule` creates an object to which native IP addresses can be added in :class:`ComboAddress` form.
+:class:`TimedIPSetRule` creates an object to which native IP addresses can be added in :class:`ComboAddress` form.

 .. function:: TimedIPSetRule() -> TimedIPSetRule